Introduction: What is a KNX IP Interface?

 - Features: Auto IP configuration, LED indicators

-- Use Case: Compact installations needing direct IP access
+- Use Case: Compact installations needing direct network access

 MDT SCN-IP000.03